 The COVID Response Fund uses best practices in grantmaking.
 First, focus initially on the immediate impact on families . . . food security and housing stability.
 Second, don’t make decisions in a vacuum.
 Instead, seek advice from those with expertise on the issues representing a broad cross section of the County and ask them what is most needed.
 Third, stay on top of the evolving availability of public funding to ensure that COVID Fund grants fill gaps and don’t duplicate.
 Then, simplify the grant process to get grants quickly to nonprofits so they can focus on carrying out their missions.

-In the first round of initial grants, the York County COVID-19 Response Fund awarded $186,000 to eight organizations that are providing free food to those experiencing hardship due to COVID-19.
+The York County COVID-19 Response Fund has awarded $445,109 in grants to organizations that keep families impacted by the pandemic fed and in their homes.
 Collectively, these organizations are serving thousands of people and reaching even the most rural parts of the County.

 Community progress requires coordinated actions among trusted partners working collectively towards common goals and lasting change.
 YCCF puts this approach into practice every day and sees its value now more than ever.
 In addition to convening funders and service providers to work collectively to deploy grant dollars, the York County Community Foundation joined with community foundations and other nonprofit sector leaders to sign two letters to all 18 members of the Pennsylvania delegation and Pennsylvania Congressional Delegation.
 The letters asked our legislators to include nonprofit organizations in COVID-19 relief bills and to expand charitable deductions to encourage giving.